Paradox2774/alx-low_level_programming/0x00-hello_world/README.md

 Task 6.
 Write a C program that prints the size of various types on the computer it is compiled and run on.

+Task 7.
+Write a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.